• Skip to main content

 2. With an instant or leave-in meat thermometer and the doneness guide listed below, you are guaranteed a perfectly cooked piece of beef.

-3. This recipe is incredibly versatile and can be served in various ways.
-Whether you’re looking for an elegant main course for a dinner party, a date night meal, or a family gathering, this restaurant-quality recipe is perfect.
+3. Like my recipe for Beef Tenderloin Bites, this recipe is incredibly versatile and can be served in various ways.
+Whether you’re looking for an elegant main course for a dinner party, a date-night meal, or a family gathering, this restaurant-quality recipe is ideal.

 Ingredient notes: